Session 20

 - a slew of Syntax Procedures to access the parts of an expression and to create expressions.

-It also uses map
+It also uses map and a curried

-function as part of a
+lexical-address-helper function as part of a

 functional solution to the app case.